-- Please do not assume you can take courses in the Summer 2021 and have those courses "make up" for courses you didn't complete in Fall 2020, Winter 2021 or Spring 2021.
+- Please do not assume you can take courses in the Summer and have those courses "make up" for courses you didn't complete in Fall, Winter or Spring.
 Please contact the CSU campus(es) directly about their policies permitting summer course completion.

 - You must send transcripts upon request from the CSU.
 Campuses may have different deadlines.

 - Activate your campus student portal as soon as possible.
 In addition to email, the campus portal is one of the primary means campuses communicate with students regarding important updates such as your application status and required document deadlines.

 - Follow all deadlines and requirements for tuition and fee payments and required documents to ensure your application continues to be processed (i.e., official transcripts, AP Scores, accepting your offer of admission, residency documents, etc.)

 - Respond immediately to all requests for follow-up information and/or documents from CSU campus Offices of Financial Aid, Admissions EOP, etc.

 - Domestic students should apply for Financial Aid on the FAFSA website or California Dream Act as soon as possible and no later than March 1, for maximum aid consideration.